barroso2501/pasture-crop-dynamic/docs/validation/domain_reconstruction.md

 - the pilot diagnostics found no unexpected codes or class-27 area; and
 - the 0.01-ha tolerance affects only two explicitly identified cells.

 No additional cell-level disagreement investigation is required.
-The next step is to materialize the 24,889 retained cells as a new versioned Earth Engine asset and then update `config/constants.js` to reference that asset.
+The canonical analytical-grid asset is accepted and `config/constants.js` now references it.
+Canonical stock-and-flow reprocessing may proceed.